yniijia/cookiewipe/README.md

 1. Click the CookieWipe icon in your browser toolbar to open the popup
 2. Cookies for the current site will be automatically cleared 🍪✨
-3. Select additional data types to clear (Cache, History, DNS Cache)
+3. Select additional data types to clear (Cache, History, DNS Cache, Local Storage, IndexedDB, Cache Storage, Service Workers)
-4. Click the "Clear Selected" button to remove the selected data types
+4. Click the "Clear Selected Data" button (or "Clear All Data" when all are selected)
 5. View the status message for confirmation of successful clearing

+### Supported data types

+- Cookies (per current site)
+- Cache (global)
+- History (global)
+- DNS cache (fallback via clearing browser cache)
+- Local Storage (per current site)
+- IndexedDB (per current site)
+- Cache Storage (per current site)
+- Service Workers (per current site)

+Note: Cache and History are cleared globally by Chrome’s API.
+Cookies, Local Storage, IndexedDB, Cache Storage, and Service Workers are cleared for the active site only.

 ## 🔮 Future Enhancements